[[ row[result_col_index]["logo_text"] ]]

 What factors will affect the price of my bike insurance?

 As we mentioned, the biggest factors will be the value of your bike and the amount of cover you select.
 But other factors may also come into play.

 - How you use your bike.
 Commuting and leisure use will be cheaper than insuring your bike for competitions and road races.

 - Any previous claims.
 Some insurers won’t cover you if you have recent claims over a certain amount, while others will increase your premiums.

 - Where you live.
 Inner city cyclists usually pay more as their bikes are more likely to be stolen.
 But several of our top insurers, like Yellow Jersey, don’t price by postcode.

-All of these factors can affect your bike insurance quote, so shop around to find the insurer who gives you the best cover for the best price.
+All of these factors can affect your bike insurance quote, so shop around and make a bicycle insurance comparison to find the insurer who gives you the best cover for the best price.